An affiliate group is a collection of similar humans gathered around a central idea or ethos.

 We have caring coaches from a broad range of disciplines—around 70 percent of our clients run CrossFit gyms.
 There are gymnastics gyms, Brazilian jiu-jitsu gyms, personal training studios, even franchisees in there.
 We collect data from all of them.

 We have a group with a common ethos.

 We have a feedback system: When an idea is working really well, we get it to everyone in a usable form.

-We have a Roadmap: a collection of all the information a gym owner needs to be successful.
+We have a Growth ToolKit: a collection of all the information a gym owner needs to be successful.

-We have personalization: mentors who guide gym owners along the Roadmap.
+We have personalization: mentors who guide gym owners along the Growth ToolKit.

 We have buying power: We can hire experts to fill the gaps in our experience and partnerships to solve every problem a gym owner could have.

 But we don’t have the fragility of a franchise.
 Two-Brain gyms can pivot, and they just proved it.
 We don’t have forced branding: You can white-label our systems for your name and brand.
 You don’t have to use mine.

 Methods come and go.
 Systems change.
 Passion never goes away, and it feeds all of us.